Klaven/cospeck/README.md

 This is a pre-alpha bit of code. use it at your own risk.

-Huge shoutout too the work done https://github.com/estesp/bucketbench while this project does not seem maintained anylonger, it has provided the base for the cri-o runtime implementation.
-Strong work.
+Huge shoutout too the work done https://github.com/estesp/bucketbench while this project does not seem maintained anylonger, it has provided me the base of the cri runtime implementation.
+Thank you.
+I would not consider this a "fork" as it is quite different

 status: